nwmqpa/GTNH-CropAutomation/README.md

     autoStat && autoSpread

-Changing anything in the config requires you to restart your robot.
+To pause the robot during any of these programs, just turn off the OC Charger.
+The robot will not resume until it is fully charged.
+Also, changing anything in the config requires you to restart your robot.

 # Troubleshooting

 1) The Transvector Dislocator is randomly moved to somewhere on the working farm

 _Solution: Cover your water sources.
 Otherwise the order of the transvector binder will get messed up and teleport the dislocator instead of a crop._